donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 ```

 The point of similarity between these two is the argument `parser: State => Parser[_]`.
-Let's look at the types in this function.

-We don't really need to concern ourselves with `State` for parsing user input for `sbt mkdir` so let's leave that for another day!

 `Parser[T]` is the tool that SBT provides to, as you might have guessed, parse command line input[^4]. `Parser[T]` defines the low-level methods that you would need to use directly if you were defining a new `Parser[T]` implementation.
 Generally, you won't need to do this.
 Instead, SBT provides a number of low-level parsers for common scenarios in `sbt.complete.Parsers`[^5].
 You will generally combine these together to make more useful `Parser[T]` instances using the combinators in `RichParser` which implicitly enriches instances of `Parser[T]`.

-If you decide that you need to use these parsers in your sbt project, you should definitely try to familiarise yourself with both `sbt.complete.Parser` and `sbt.complete.Parsers`.
+If you decide that you need to use these parsers in your SBT project, you should definitely try to familiarise yourself with both `sbt.complete.Parser` and `sbt.complete.Parsers`.

-Let's see what an `InputTask` and a `Command` would look like for `sbt mkdir` in our `build.sbt` file.
+Here is what an `InputTask` and a `Command` would look like for `sbt mkdir` in our `build.sbt` file.

 ```scala
 import sbt.complete.Parser // defines the basic Parser[T] infrastructure